KitabooKitabooKitabooKitaboo

 4. The Differences at a Glance

-5. Summing it Up
+5. Summing It Up

 The emergence of eBooks on a commercial scale can be traced back to the 1970s when Michael S. Hart typed the Declaration of Independence into a computer and uploaded it to the internet.
 Fast forward a few years to 2007, when Amazon launched the Kindle, and the rest is history.

-Today, digital books are an extremely popular alternative to traditional books, and publishing them is easier than ever.
+Today, digital books are an extremely popular alternative to traditional books and publishing them is easier than ever.
 You either do it yourself or hire a professional service such as KITABOO to do it for you.

 So why have digital books become so popular?
 Let’s find out.